OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 #### **5.2.9 Running the Host Exerciser Modules**

 The reference FIM and unchanged compilations contain Host Exerciser Modules (HEMs).
-These are used to exercise and characterize the various host-FPGA interactions, including Memory Mapped Input/Output (MMIO), data transfer from host to FPGA, PR, host to FPGA memory, etc. There are three HEMs present in the Intel OFS FIM - HE-LPBK, HE-HSSI, and HE-MEM.
+These are used to exercise and characterize the various host-FPGA interactions, including Memory Mapped Input/Output (MMIO), data transfer from host to FPGA, PR, host to FPGA memory, etc. There are three HEMs present in the OFS FIM - HE-LPBK, HE-HSSI, and HE-MEM.
 These exercisers are tied to three different VFs that must be enabled before they can be used.
 The user should enable the VF for each HEM using the below steps:

 **1.** Determine the BDF of the Intel FPGA PAC D5005 card.